 - Should analyze elements of likelihood and severity without actually conducting a risk assessment (there’s an intermediary step between SRM Risk Analysis and Risk Assessment); and

 - Should result in a list of potential negative outcomes (i.e. consequences) that can arise from a hazard.

 To develop the list of risks, you must also establish your documentable process for analyzing risk (SRRs.
 Section 5.55(a)).
-This process should be something you can visually show an auditor if need be, such as using aviation risk management software or flow chart diagram.
+This process should be something you can visually show an auditor if need be, such as using aviation risk management software or a flow chart diagram.

 Your Process to Analyze Safety Risk and What FAA Actually Means

-It can be frustrating for safety managers in new aviation safety management systems that the Federal Aviation Administration requires that “The certificate holder must develop and maintain process to analyze safety risk…”, but the FAA fails to actually explain what this means.
+It can be frustrating for safety managers in new aviation safety management systems that the Federal Aviation Administration requires that “The certificate holder must develop and maintain a process to analyze safety risk…”, but the FAA fails to actually explain what this means.

 Fortunately, it’s not difficult to glean what they want.
 A process to analyze risk: